 This is not an exhaustive list, and there are many more expenses that can be offset against your rental income to reduce the amount of tax you will owe.

-Making Tax Digital (MTD) for Income Tax Self-Assessment (ITSA), also known as Making Tax Digital for Income Tax, will come into effect:
+Making Tax Digital (MTD) for Income Tax Self-Assessment (ITSA), also known as Making Tax Digital for Income Tax, has come into effect from 6 April 2026:

 Under Making Tax Digital, landlords will be required to send quarterly updates to HMRC, as well as a final declaration by 31st January.